top of page

 If you are opting for a Nursing career, it is pivotal that you understand the difference between Enrolled Nurse and Registered Nurse.

+Enrolled nurse.
 An enrolled nurse is a professional who has completed, at minimum, their diploma qualification.
-Upon finishing your course of 'Diploma of Nursing', you will be eligible to practice as an ''Enrolled Nurse".
+Upon finishing a 'Diploma of Nursing' course, you will be eligible to practice as an ''Enrolled Nurse".

 • Metropolitan cities like Perth, Adelaide, and Gold Coast are considered as regional Areas.